chromium/chromium/README.md

 Install chromium tree and depot_tools per https://chromium.googlesource.com/chromium/src/+/master/docs/mac_build_instructions.md.

 Then change update the remote URLs for chromium and V8 to our forks.
+The `gclient sync` here ensures that other third party dependencies are at the right point for our chromium fork, and not upstream tip.

 ```
 cd /path/to/src